raspberrypilearning/tree-life-simulator/en/step_4.md

 --- /task ---

 The survival rate for new trees is estimated to be 80% meaning that 2 trees out of every 10 planted will die of natural causes before they are fully-grown.
-Add new fully-grown trees to your `trees`{:class="block3variables"} count to see how many there are whilst the simulation is running.
+Add new fully-grown trees to your `trees`{:class="block3variables"} count to monitor how many there are whilst the simulation is running.

 --- task ---